openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 1. **What version of OmGui software are you using?**

     Older versions of OmGui will not work on devices with larger IDs.
-If it is not recent (e.g. 1.0.0.43), does installing [the current version](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md) make a difference?
+If it is not recent, does installing [the current version](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md) make a difference?

 2. **Has the computer been restarted?**